Are you looking to strengthen your understanding of course content?

 How many appointments can I sign up for and what are the limits?

-The maximum number of appointments you can have for the same subject in seven days is 2 total.
+The maximum number of appointments you can have for the same subject in seven days is two total.
 Additionally, you are only permitted one appointment per class per day.

-Please note that the scheduling system counts a week by a 7 day window, so if you’ve already had 2 appointment within the last 7 days you’ll have to wait to schedule another one.
+Please note that the scheduling system counts a week by a seven day window, so if you’ve already had two appointments within the last seven days, you will have to wait to schedule another one.

 How do I know if I scheduled my appointment correctly?

-You will receive a confirmation email from the ERC shortly after you have scheduled your appointment that will contain the following information:
+You will receive a confirmation email from the ERC shortly after you have scheduled your appointment.
+It will contain the following information:

-Your tutor’s name and email, date and time of your scheduled appointment and reminders about ERC policy.
+Your tutor’s name and email, the date and time of your scheduled appointment, and reminders about ERC policy.

-You will also get a second confirmation email the night before your appointment.
+You will also receive a second confirmation email the night before your appointment.

 You can also sign up for text message reminders about your appointments through TutorTrac.
-Simply click the Activate box located on the right side of the TutorTrac main page (once you’ve already logged in).
+Once you are logged in, simply click the Activate box located on the right side of the TutorTrac main page.
 You will also know you have scheduled your appointment correctly if you refresh your home screen in TutorTrac and see Upcoming Appointments.